W-David-Porter/acim/src/text/5-healing-and-wholeness/iii-the-guide-to-salvation/index.md

 ⁶This vision frightens the ego because it is so calm.
 ⁷Peace is the ego’s greatest enemy because, according to its interpretation of reality, war is the guarantee of its survival.
 ⁸The ego becomes strong in strife.
-⁹If you believe there is strife you will reäct viciously, because the idea of danger has entered your mind.
+⁹If you believe there is strife you will react viciously, because the idea of danger has entered your mind.
 ¹⁰The idea itself is an appeal to the ego.
 ¹¹The Holy Spirit is as vigilant as the ego to the call of danger, opposing it with His strength just as the ego welcomes it.
 ¹²The Holy Spirit counters this welcome by welcoming peace.